 The design aims to provide the sense of transience, unpredictability and exploration that underpins fashion itself.
 A concrete door, cast as a negative of one of the windows of the Georgian façade above, slides open to give access to three floors within.
 Responding to the growth of online shopping, which allows fashion brands to provide customers with choice, the spatial experience of the Victoria Beckham store is designed to be less like a market – where the focus is on choice – and more like a gallery where the focus is on display.

-The oblique geometry of the coffered ceiling is extended to the lower levels through two large triangular cuts in each floor which animate the simple rectilinear space and make room for staircases that communicate the store’s different levels.
-The mirror stainless steel ceilings on the lower two floors create an optical doubling effect, making the store space seem twice as high and, by doubling the stair on itself, turning the staircase into a space of its own where the store can host different events, talks, shows and displays.
+Inside spatial devices such as a wide concrete stair, cutaway floor and cast-lattice coffered ceiling invite the customer to explore the space and, through their dynamic forms, correspond to the fast-changing pace of fashion.
+Large triangular cuts in the first and second floors provide views up through the entire volume, drawing the eye towards the oblique geometry of the coffered ceiling.
+Reflective stainless steel ceilings on the lower two floors create an optical doubling effect, making the store space seem twice as high and, by doubling the stair on itself, turning the staircase into a space of its own where the store can host different events, shows and displays.

-Another element which changes over time is the ground floor accessory wall, for handbags, whose long shelves are retractable, allowing the store to vary the number and height of handbags on display, or alternatively, to completely remove them from view to allow the space to be adapted for another use.
-The seating in the store is similarly unpredictable, comprising a system of triangular benches which can be moved around to suit different configurations of the store, and combined in different ways to produce pieces of furniture of varying size and shape.
-And the counters for folded clothing and small leather goods, designed in mirror stainless steel, rather than being rigid objects, are immersed in their context - their experience is therefore inseparable from the space that surrounds them.
+Seating, also designed by FMA, is similarly unpredictable: a system of elegant triangular benches made from folded timber can be moved around to suit different configurations of the store and combined to produce pieces of furniture of varying size and shape.
+Counters for folded clothing and small leather goods are made from mirrored stainless steel so that rather than being rigid objects, they are immersed in their context and disappear into the space that surrounds them.